Was this article helpful?

 • Group by business unit (for example: Emerging, Enterprise, SMB, Strategic)

-Accounts which are not billing or have no revenue can be grouped into a batch that is never processed in a billing or payment run.
+Accounts that are not billing or have no revenue can be grouped into a batch that is never processed in a billing or payment run.
 These accounts may include:

 You may want to group all related customers into their own batch (for example, companies with subsidiaries or partner accounts), so you may perform a bill run or payment run for the whole organization.